The 7 Nursing Home Abuse Types

 Nursing home neglect occurs when staff members fail to provide proper medical care.
 As a result, the resident’s physical and emotional well-being suffers.

 Neglect is different from nursing home abuse.
-Abuse is a deliberate act performed to harm someone, while nursing home neglect stems from carelessness or apathy on the part of nursing home staff.
+Abuse is a deliberate act performed to harm someone, while nursing home neglect stems from carelessness on the part of staff.
+Rates of carelessness often increase by understaffing, a widespread and chronic problem in nursing homes nationwide.

 Examples of nursing home neglect include: